HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/synchronization.md

-# Synchronizing files: Syntax and Applications
+# Synchronizing Files

-The `flepimop` pipeline provides a uniform interface to synchronization tools: `sync`.
-In the standard library, we support three underlying tools:
+The `flepimop` pipeline typically requires a large set of input files and can produce a large set of output files, particularly for calibration runs, which can be challenging to move around to different machines/storage systems for analysis or backup.
+To address this need the `flepimop sync` tool can move files to and from the working location.
+Currently the `flepimop sync` command supports three underlying tools:

- - `rsync`: generally for use on inputs and outputs between a local machine and an HPC
+ - `rsync`: Generally for use on inputs and outputs between a local machine and an HPC,
- - `aws s3 sync`: generally for long term record of outputs or external sharing
+ - `aws s3 sync`: Generally for long term record of outputs or external sharing, and
- - `git`: for version controlled elements, like pre-/post-processing scripts, configuration files, etc
+ - `git`: For version controlled elements, like pre-/post-processing scripts, configuration files, model inputs, etc.

+Used directly, these underlying tools are flexible, but complex.
+When abstracted by `flepimop sync` these tools can be used indirectly with a simplified, but limited interface.
+This trade off makes it easy to have reproducible and cross environment tooling support but fails to address more complicated use cases.

-Used directly, these underlying tools are flexible-but-complex.
-Via `flepimop sync`, we provide a simplified-but-limited interface, which makes it easy to accomplish typical tasks, but won't solve every last data transfer problem.
-For a particular project, you can specify multiple `sync` "protocols", associated with different tasks.
-By default, the first protocol will be used, but you can specify a specific one to execute from a collection.
-A `sync` section is defined by a top-level `sync` key, mapping to any number of keys (which name the protocols), each of which has a `type` key (indicating the underlying tool) and any necessary configuration options (see following sections for the necessary fields by type).
-So a typical `sync` section might look like:
+For a particular project multiple `sync` "protocols" can be defined, associated with different tasks.
+By default the first protocol will be used, but users can also specify a sync "protocol" to use explicitly.
+A `sync` section is defined by a top-level `sync` key, mapping to any number of keys (which name the protocols).
+Each "protocol" has a `type` key, indicating the underlying tool, and any necessary configuration options (see following sections for the necessary fields by type).
+An example of what a sync section in a configuration file might look like is:

 ```yaml
 sync: